nesistor/edge_proxy/readme.md

 # LLama proxy.

-This project uses Redis to store web requests and responses, and employs the LLaMA model to set the TTL for infrequent requests.
+This project operates as a proxy that analyzes web requests and responses, utilizing Redis to store this data efficiently.
+It employs the LLaMA model to intelligently set the Time-to-Live (TTL) for infrequent requests, ensuring optimal cache management.
+Furthermore, the application learns the structure of incoming requests, allowing it to autonomously retrieve current requests in the future and cache them in Redis for improved performance.

 ## Run Locally